Hybrid-Creations/BlackLionInvestmentTracker/README.md

 A small project for tracking investments made with the Black Lion Trading Post in Guild Wars 2.

 # Attributions
-- Creating using the godot game engine https://github.com/godotengine/godot
+- Created using the Godot game engine https://github.com/godotengine/godot
 - Using the GW2Sharp API https://github.com/Archomeda/Gw2Sharp